andrecossa5/Cellula/README.md

 path_main=`pwd`/
 ```

-Once in `$path_main`, we need to setup this folder in order to begin with the analysis.
-At the bare minimum, Cellula requires __two folders__ in `$path_main`, `matrices` and `data`:
+Once in `$path_main`, we need to setup this folder in order for the analysis.
+At the bare minimum, the user to needs to create __two new folders__ in `$path_main`, `matrices` and `data`:

 * `matrices` hosts all sample matrices for the project (i.e., (CellRanger)[https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger] or (STARsolo)[https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md] outputs, including, for each sample, 3 files: barcodes.tsv.gz, features.tsv.gz and matrix.mtx.gz).
-If one has to deal with sclt data, each sample directory need to store lentiviral-clones info (see below).
-In this repo, the `test_data` folder contains a simple example on how the `matrices` folder needs to be structured for a very simple scRNA-seq analysis, involving two samples _a_ and _b_.
-This folder will be directly used for the demo below.
-Please, use the same structure for your data.
+If one has to deal with sclt data, each sample directory need to store additional lentiviral-clones info (see below).
+In this repo, `test_data` contains a minimal example of `matrices` folder, with data from two samples, _a_ and _b_.
+Please, follow the same directory structure to create your `matrices` folder with your data.

 * `data` will host all the intermediate files from `Cellula` analysis steps.
 In the most simple case, one can just initialize this as an empty folder.
-However, one may want to include other project-specific data (e.g., one a list of curated gene sets to score).
-In that case, just add this information with every gene set store in `.txt` format.
-In this repo, the `test_data` folder contains a simple example on how `data` needs to be structured in this case.
-This folder will be directly used for the demo below.
-Please, use the same structure for your data.
+However, one may want to include other project-specific data, e.g., a list of curated gene sets to score.
+In this repo, the `test_data` folder contains a simple example on how `data` needs to be structured in this case, with 6 manually curated gene sets stored in `data/curated_signatures` in `.txt` format.
+Please, use the same folder structure with your data.

 To setup your `$path_main` folder:

 1. __`cd` to `$path_main`__
-2. __create and fill__ `matrices` and `data` folders (or just copy in `$path_main` `test_data/matrices` and `test_data/data`, for the following demo).
+2. __create and fill__ `matrices` and `data` folders (for the following demo, just copy/link `test_data/matrices` and `test_data/data` to `$path_main`).
 3. `cd` to your Cellula repository clone, `cd` to the `scripts` folder, and run:

 ```bash